-Buseoksa Temple, which means “Floating Rock Temple,” in English, is located in Yeongju, Gyeongsangbuk-do.
-The temple was first established by the famed monk, Uisang-daesa (625-702 A.D.), under the royal decree of King Munmu of Silla (r.
+Buseoksa Temple, which means “Floating Rock Temple” in English, is located in Yeongju, Gyeongsangbuk-do.
+It’s also one of Korea’s most famous temples.
+Buseoksa Temple is home to five National Treasures and five additional Korean Treasures.
+As for the temple itself, Buseoksa Temple was first established by the famed monk, Uisang-daesa (625-702 A.D.), under the royal decree of King Munmu of Silla (r.
 661-681 A.D.), in 676 A.D.
-Upon his return from Tang China, Uisang helped spread Buddhism throughout the Korean peninsula.
-In fact, he used Buseoksa Temple as a base to help spread the message of Hwaeom Buddhism for which he’s renowned.
+There were a few reasons for the Silla Kingdom’s royal support in establishing Buseoksa Temple.
+The first is that it would help promote the ideas behind Hwaeom (Huayan) Buddhism throughout the Korean peninsula, and Buseoksa Temple would also act as the base to help spread the message of Hwaeom Buddhism.

 You first approach Buseoksa Temple up a long country road.
 The views of the valley below are gorgeous.
 As you near the temple grounds, you’ll first past by the newly built temple museum that houses invaluable artifacts from the historic temple.
 The design of the temple is unique with the main hall resting on top of the terraced hillside.
 On the first terrace, you’ll see twin pagodas that date back to Later Silla (668-935 A.D.).
 And to the far right you’ll notice the newly built, and very colourful, Jijang-jeon Hall.
 The exterior walls are beautifully adorned with scary Gwimyeon (Monster Masks), and the interior houses a statue of Jijang-bosal (The Bodhisattva of the Afterlife).